suny-downstate-medical-center/netpyne/doc/source/overview.rst

 For questions or suggestions please use the `Google NetPyNE QA forum <https://groups.google.com/forum/#!forum/netpyne-forum>`_ , the `NEURON NetPyNE forum <https://www.neuron.yale.edu/phpBB/viewforum.php?f=45>`_  or add an `Issue to github <https://github.com/Neurosim-lab/netpyne/issues>`_.

 For contributions (which are more than welcome!) please fork the repository and make a Pull Request with your changes.
-See our contributors guide for more details: [IMPORTANT ADD LINK HERE!!!!!!!!!!!!!!!!!!!]
+See our contributors guide for more details: `Contributors Guide <https://github.com/Neurosim-lab/netpyne/blob/development/CONTRIBUTING.md>`_.

 For further information please contact salvadordura@gmail.com.